Latest posts by Rosalind

 When it’s raining outside, it’s time to bring the fun indoors.
-Our list of 40 rainy day activities will brighten up even the dreariest day, with NYC's coolest indoor play spaces, the most kid-friendly museums to explore, and some delicious places to grab a bite.
+Our list of 30 rainy day activities brightens up even the dreariest day.
+We've included picks for NYC's most kid-friendly museums, fun stores where kids can play, and plenty more parent-tested picks.
 Of course, if you'd rather stay cozy at home, we’ve got you covered there, too, with creative indoor ideas in our Guide to Boredom Busters for Kids.

 If you have a budding ballerina who's pleading for dance lessons, you'll find yourself spoiled for choice, and that fact holds true across genres and genders.
 We've rounded up 19 studios offering dance classes for kids in NYC.
 We've found dance studios offering classes in real life, plus those offering online dance classes, too.

 Most of these local dance classes offer programs for boys, and in general, you can study multiple styles at one studio; only a few specialize in one discipline.
 So, read on for a slew of dance studios offering dance classes for kids from toddlers to teens, including ballet, tap, modern, and other dance styles.
 Be sure to check out our guide to Classes and Activities for New York City Kids for even more options.